Deep Finite Volume Method for Partial Differential Equations: Concluding remarks

 \section{Concluding remarks}

-\ In this work, we present a DFVM that combine the FVM with deep learning method.
-The key idea in our DFVM is that we construct a FVM-based loss function.
-The regular n-Cube and n-Sphere are used as the control volume.
-The performance of DFVM is illustrated via several PDE problems including high-dimensional linear and nonlinear problems, PDEs in unbounded domains, and time-dependent PDEs.
-It is shown that DFVM can obtain more accurate solution with less computation cost compared with PINN, DGM and WAN.
+In the paper, we propose the DFVM, a hybrid approach merging traditional finite volume methods with deep learning techniques, which formulates the loss function based on the conservation-type weak form of PDEs rather than the traditional strong form.
+This approach enables DFVM to achieve higher accuracy and competitiveness in handling problems with singularities compared to deep learning methods based on the strong form.
+Unlike other weak forms that require surrogate test functions, DFVM directly captures local solution features, offering significant advantages in computational efficiency, accuracy, and applicability.

-To further improve the DFVM, we will transfer our experiences from classical numerical analysis at a deeper level.
-The efficient and stable DFVM for solving nonlinear time-independent equations, such as Allen-Cahn and Cahn-Hilliard equations is on the way.
+Moving forward, we aim to advance DFVM by integrating insights from classical numerical analysis into deeper applications.
+Future developments will focus on enhancing the efficiency and stability of DFVM for solving hyperbolic equations and long-time evolution problems, such as conservation laws and Navier-Stokes equations.